croct-tech/challenges/customer-success-engineer/README.md

 - There is no problem with using other libraries/frameworks.
 The objective here is to assess your technical skills and understand how you deal with documentation
 - If possible, test your application.
 We absolutely love well-written and tested code! 😍
 - If you have any questions, we're here to support you!
-Please reach us on the `#support` channel in the [Croct Community](https://croct.link/community).
+Please reach us on the `#challenges` channel in the [Croct Community](https://croct.link/community).

 ### Important!

 The `croct.fetch` API is currently in preview and is enabled only for our Early-Access Program participants.
 If you receive the error _"The fetch feature is currently available only to accounts participating in our Early-Access Program (EAP)"_, insert the following tag in your `head` block before calling `croct.plug` to enable the EAP features:

 ```html

 <head>
     <script src="https://cdn.croct.io/js/v1/app/00000000-0000-0000-0000-000000000000/custom.js"></script>
     <!-- The tag above should be before the following call -->